-MGMT 403 - QUANTITATIVE ANALYSIS FOR MANAGERS
+MGMT 403 - STATISTICS FOR BUSINESS DECISIONS

 Covers quantitative techniques used in human resource management, market research, operations management, I/O psychology and other business research arenas.
 Students are provided both a conceptual understanding of the various statistical tests available and the ability to interpret the results of quantitative analyses which support decision-making in a business context.
 Topics include problem analysis, research design, data presentation, probability, regression analysis, statistical inference, and other related techniques.
 Cross-listed with ECON 436.